neilime/zf2-twb-bundle/README.md

 This helper accepts a button element as first param, and an optionnal button content as second param.
 It auto add button specific class (`btn` & `btn-default` is no button class is defined) attribute.

+The option `glyphicon` (string or array) can be defined to render a glyphicon into the element :
+The glyphicon is rendered by the [glyphicon renderer](#glyphicon--twbbundleviewhelpertwbbundleglyphicon).

+If the option is a string, it should be the name of the icon (e.g. "star", "search" ...), the glyphicon will prepend the label if exists.
+If the option is an array, it accept the folling options :
+* string `icon` : the name of the icon (e.g. "star", "search" ...).
+* string `position` : (optionnal) the position of the glyphicon to prepend or append the button content, `\TwbBundle\Form\View\Helper\TwbBundleFormButton::GLYPHICON_PREPEND` (the default) and `\TwbBundle\Form\View\Helper\TwbBundleFormButton::GLYPHICON_APPEND`.
+* array `attributes` : (optionnal) the additional attributes to the glyphicon element

 Button can be set as dropdown button by defined the option `dropdown` (array) to the element :
 The dropdown is rendered by the [dropdown renderer](#dropdown--twbbundleviewhelpertwbbundledropdown), it accept the folling additionnal options :
 * boolean `split` : the button element and the carret are splitted.
-* boolean `dropup` : render a dropup element instead of a dropdown
+* boolean `dropup` : render a dropup element instead of a dropdown.

 The option `disable-twb` can be passed to the element to disable rendering it in a `div` container.